SANAZDANESHVAR/cpnt200-a2/README.md

 ### comments
-steing up
+steing up index.php
- index.php
 customer.php
 error.php
-and using data base sample code. class explanatin ,activity and  videos in daily homeworks helped me alot . patirck helped for directory structure.
+and using data base sample code. class explanatin ,activity and homeworks helped me alot . patirck helped for directory structure.
 I used Tony Grimes'  sample code and inclass repos, also I used my in w11 and w12.